bup/bup/README.md

         git clone git://github.com/apenwarr/bup

  - Install the needed python libraries (including the development libraries).

-On Debian or Ubuntu, this is usually: apt-get install python2.6-dev python-fuse apt-get install python-pyxattr python-pylibacl
+   On Debian/Ubuntu this is usually sufficient (run as root):

+            apt-get install python2.6-dev python-fuse
+            apt-get install python-pyxattr python-pylibacl

    Substitute python2.5-dev or python2.4-dev if you have an older system.

-    Or on newer Debian/Ubuntu versions, you can try this:
+Alternately, on newer Debian/Ubuntu versions, you can try
+   this:

             apt-get build-dep bup

+   On CentOS (for CentOS 6, at least), this should be sufficient (run as root):

+            yum groupinstall "Development Tools"
+            yum install python python-dev
+            yum fuse-python pyxattr pylibacl
+            yum install perl-Time-HiRes

  - Build the python module and symlinks:

         make

  - Run the tests: